Digital-Defiance/nlp-metaformer/README.md

   - [ ] machine translation
   - [ ] summarization
 - [ ] write report on comparison between transformer and metric tensor network (might focus more on this depending on the results)
-- [ ] fine tune gpt2
-- [ ] setup whisper

-phase 2 - development
+### Phase 2

+In this phase the plan is to deploy the models trained on phase 1, alongside with open source LLMs.

 - [ ] write webapp (traefik - go + htmx + tmpl - fastapi + models)
 - [ ] deploy webapp
 - [ ] release first version

-phase 3 - exploratory 2

-- TBD
+### Phase 3

+In this phase, all the lessons from 1 and 2 will be used to to fine tune Lamma into multi-modility and finally, non-turn based voice chat.

+- [ ] fine tune gpt2
+- [ ] fine tune lamma
+- [ ] setup whisper